Joseeli54/products-express-ts/README.md

    `$ npm run test:unit`

   In both commands, the `PORT` variable was configured to be 0, because we are working in test mode.

+# Source code editor and compiler

+- The Visual Studio Code text editor was used.
+- Additionally, the Prisma extension was installed in the tool to improve the syntax format.
+- The API was compiled, along with Prisma Studio and the tests within this source code editor.

+# Installed dependencies

+- Express.js: v4.19.2 or higher
+- Prisma: v5.18.0 or higher
+- Node.js: v20.11.1 or higher
+- Jest: v29.7.0 or higher
+- Typescript: v5.3.3 or higher
+- PostgreSQL: v16.4 or higher
+- Zod: v3.23.8 or higher
+- npm: v6.14.10 or higher